 OBSERVING

-If you are interested in observing, please email @email to request our observer interest form.
+If you meet the above criteria and are interested in observing, please email @email with the subject line Request to Observe - Last Name to receive our observer interest form.

-If you do not meet the requirements to be an observer or are looking for a longer experience, please consider the MGH Volunteer program.
+If you do not meet the requirements to be an observer or are looking for a longer experience, we recommend the MGH Volunteer program.

 REGISTRATION